greenboxal/doggohub/doc/ci/environments.md

 then our app is able to be built successfully, and lastly we deploy to the staging server.

-The `environment` keyword is just a hint for GitLab that this job actually deploys to this environment's `name`.
-It can also have a `url` which, as we will later see, is exposed in various places within GitLab.
+The `environment` keyword is just a hint for DoggoHub that this job actually deploys to this environment's `name`.
+It can also have a `url` which, as we will later see, is exposed in various places within DoggoHub.
 Each time a job that has an environment specified and succeeds, a deployment is recorded, remembering the Git SHA and environment name.

 >**Note:**
-Starting with GitLab 8.15, the environment name is exposed to the Runner in two forms: `$CI_ENVIRONMENT_NAME`, and `$CI_ENVIRONMENT_SLUG`.
-The first is the name given in `.gitlab-ci.yml` (with any variables expanded), while the second is a "cleaned-up" version of the name, suitable for use in URLs, DNS, etc.
+Starting with DoggoHub 8.15, the environment name is exposed to the Runner in two forms: `$CI_ENVIRONMENT_NAME`, and `$CI_ENVIRONMENT_SLUG`.
+The first is the name given in `.doggohub-ci.yml` (with any variables expanded), while the second is a "cleaned-up" version of the name, suitable for use in URLs, DNS, etc.

-To sum up, with the above `.gitlab-ci.yml` we have achieved that:
+To sum up, with the above `.doggohub-ci.yml` we have achieved that:

 - All branches will run the `test` and `build` jobs.
 - The `deploy_staging` job will run [only](yaml/README.md#only) on the `master`